circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 For more information,
 see the [configuration reference]({{ site.baseurl }}/2.0/configuration-reference/#parallelism).

-## Using Pattern-Matching to Create Groups of Tests
+## Using the CircleCI Local CLI to Group Test Files

 Test allocation across containers is file-based.
 You can make groups of files by